emedinac/ResumeAnalyzer/README.md

 - [X] Load LLMs pipeline
 - [X] Simple RAG pipeline implementation
 - [X] Adding Analyzer and Judge LLMs (summary evaluation and score)
-- [X] Task 1: job description with Resume database
+- [X] Task 1: Given a job description find a "good match" Resume in a database
-- [ ] Task 2: A new Resume entry vs the job description
+- [ ] Task 2: Set a score to a new Resume entry vs a job description
 - [ ] Task 3: A new Resume entry with job description database
 - [ ] Adding Metrics
 - [ ] Visual Interface